 What is Tax Identity Theft?
 With respect to taxes and tax fraud, identity thieves may use your Social Security number to obtain employment or file a fraudulent income tax return to obtain a refund.
 Tax Identity Theft occurs when a taxpayer’s Social Security number is used by another individual to get a job.
 Wages are then reported under the stolen Social Security number and the taxpayer receives a bill from the Massachusetts Department of Revenue (DOR).
 The affected taxpayer often never lived or worked in Massachusetts.
 Thieves may also try to use your Social Security number to file a fraudulent income tax return with the DOR to obtain a refund.

 You must complete and submit an Identity Theft Affidavit if you believe you are a victim of identity theft and would like the Massachusetts Department of Revenue to investigate the matter.
-Contact the Audit Division's Identity Theft Unit at 617-887-5005 or email@example.com if you have any questions.
+Contact the Audit Division's Identity Theft Unit at email@example.com or 617-887-5005 (Please leave an unblocked number our telephones do not allow unblocking.) if you have any questions.

 Protect Yourself: Common Questions